Severe weather shelters are not currently open. They were last open overnight April 12 through the morning of April 13.

-If you see someone about whom you are concerned during cold weather, such as not being dressed for the weather conditions, call the non-emergency response line at 503-823-3333 and request a welfare check.
+If you concerned about someone you see during colder conditions, such as not being dressed for the weather conditions, call the non-emergency response line at 503-823-3333 and request a welfare check.

 If someone outside is unsheltered and whose life appears to be in danger, call 9-1-1.

-The Joint Office of Homeless Services, together with Multnomah County and the City of Portland, will continue to monitor conditions and open severe weather shelters when certain thresholds are met.
+The Joint Office of Homeless Services, together with Multnomah County and the City of Portland, monitors conditions during from late fall through early spring, and will open severe weather shelters when certain thresholds are met.

 Outreach teams — including those from Transition Projects, JOIN, Janus Youth, Cascadia Behavioral Health and the Multnomah County Sheriff’s Office HOPE team — are also in the community, making contact with vulnerable populations, providing resources and sharing information about severe weather and year-round shelters.

 People seeking to get warm on winter days when severe weather shelters are not open are welcome in government buildings that are open to the public, including, for example, libraries and community centers.
 Library hours are listed on Multnomah County Library’s website.

 City of Portland community center information is listed here.